shiftstack/shiftstack-ci/README.md

 ```

 Finally you need to obtain a pull secret from [here](https://cloud.redhat.com/openshift/install/osp/installer-provisioned),
-and replace `PULL_SECRET` vaiable with the new value.
+and replace `PULL_SECRET` variable with the new value.
 If you don't do this
 you can still install the cluster, but you won't be able to create new
 applications in OpenShift because you won't have access to private images.